Plácido Domingo: Changing repertoire

 For the first time in over three decades, Domingo debuted in a Mozart opera, Idomeneo, in 1994 at the Met.
 During the nineties, he also appeared in the early Verdi opera, Stiffelio, the Brazilian Il Guarany, and the French grand operas, Hérodiade and Le prophète, all of which are rarely performed.
 Toward the end of the decade, he added his first Russian-language opera, Tchaikovsky's The Queen of Spades (although he had performed Eugene Onegin in translation while in Israel early in his career).

 In the 2000s, he sang his last performances of some of the most successful operas from early in his career: Andrea Chénier, Samson et Dalila, Otello, La fanciulla del West, Fedora, Pagliacci, and Adriana Lecouvreur.
 In the twenty-first century, however, he has focused mostly on new roles.
-Early in the 2000s he sang the role of Arrigo in two concert performances of Verdi's rare La battaglia di Legnano and debuted in Wolf-Ferrari's Sly, an opera that his Three Tenors colleague José Carreras had recently revived from obscurity.
+Early in the 2000s he sang the role of Arrigo in two concert performances of Verdi's rare La battaglia di Legnano and debuted in Ermanno Wolf-Ferrari's Sly, an opera that his Three Tenors colleague José Carreras had recently revived from obscurity.
 Domingo himself worked to popularize Franco Alfano's infrequently performed Cyrano de Bergerac a few years later.
 Shifting musical styles again, he appeared in the eighteenth-century operas Iphigénie en Tauride and Tamerlano late in the decade.